Madadeni: Unrest

-During 2021's unrest the Hofina Poultry Shop was vandalised and approximately 25,000 eggs, 10,000 chickens, 700 goats and 500 sheep were stolen.
-The shop was shut down and later reopened 14 km away with a smaller staff compliment.
-In the wake of the unrest many locals complained about losing their employment, having to travel further to work, and paying more for some food items.
+During 2021's unrest, the Hofina Poultry Shop was vandalised and approximately 25,000 eggs, 10,000 chickens, 700 goats and 500 sheep were stolen.
+The shop was shut down and later reopened 14 km away with a smaller staff complement.
+In the wake of the unrest, many locals complained about losing their employment, having to travel further to work, and paying more for some food items.